-The provider had a recruitment policy and procedure to help them employ suitable staff.
+The provider had a recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
 These reflected the relevant legislation.
-We looked at three staff recruitment records.
+We looked at five staff recruitment records.
 These showed the provider followed their recruitment procedure.

 We noted that clinical staff were qualified and registered with the General Dental Council (GDC) and had professional indemnity cover.